How to Make Your Own Floam

 If you can’t find Borax or don’t want to use it, you can substitute it with liquid starch.
 If you decide that you’re going to use liquid starch, your consistency is going to be different.
 Your floam will be a little bit more liquidy.

 This is fine if you want to use it for an art project on a flat surface or a plate, but I recommend using Borax.

 We tested a few different combinations and recipe variations!
 You can either create a much more slime-y floam by using more glue mixture.

 Make sure the beads are completely coated in the glue mixture before adding in the dissolved borax!
-If you don’t the beads don’t every completely “combine” with the floam, and you end up with white beads falling out everywhere.
+If you don’t, the beads don’t ever completely “combine” with the floam, and you end up with white beads falling out everywhere.